microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/organization-list.md

 <!-- { "blockType": "ignored", "name": "organization_list" } -->
 [!INCLUDE [permissions-table](../includes/permissions/organization-list-permissions.md)]

-> Note: Applications granted the User.Read permission are able to read only the *id*, *displayName*, and *verifiedDomains* properties of the organization.
+Applications granted the *User.Read* permission are able to read only the *id*, *displayName*, and *verifiedDomains* properties of the organization.
 All other properties will return with `null` values.
-To read all properties, use Directory.Read.All.
+To read all properties, use *Directory.Read.All*.

 ## HTTP request
 <!-- { "blockType": "ignored" } -->